Telling your child

 If for some reason it has not been possible to start early, then ‘telling’ is possible at any age.
 It simply takes more preparation and has to be undertaken as an event rather than a process.

-Join DCN to talk with other parents about when they ‘told’ their children.
+- Join us to talk with other parents about when they ‘told’ their children

-Read the recommended books in the DCN Library for stories of when parents around the world have shared information with their children.
+- Read the recommended books in the our Library for stories of when parents around the world have shared information with their children

 Parents often worry that starting to share information with a very young child means that they will have to start talking about sex and reproduction in a way that is inappropriate for such a small person.
 Using the ‘building block’ approach where information is built up in very small chunks over time means that language can remain simple and sex and reproduction does not need to be addressed until a child is ready to take this on board.